d-shap/form-model-binding-selenium/README.md

 A Page Object serves as an interface to the source page of the application.
 The application uses the Page Object whenever it needs to interact with the UI of that source page.
 The benefit is that if the UI changes for the source page, the application themselves don’t need to change, only the Page Object needs to change.
-Subsequently all changes to support that new UI are located in one place.
+Subsequently, all changes to support that new UI are located in one place.

 But, unlike the Page Object Design Pattern, form model is not an object-oriented class.
 It is the XML definition of the page elements.
-This definition is binded with the source page and the result of this binding is the binded form.
+This definition is binded with the source page, and the result of this binding is the binded form.
-Binded elements can be obtained from this binded form and the application uses this binded elements to interact with the UI of the source page.
+Binded elements can be obtained from this binded form, and the application uses this binded elements to interact with the UI of the source page.

 For example, suppose the following source page:
 ```